Cows

 Biosecurity

-So far there is no readily available vaccine, no culling of infected herds, but at least limited mandatory testing of cattle herds being oved across USA state borders.
+So far there is no readily available vaccine, no culling of infected herds, but at least limited mandatory testing of cattle herds being moved across USA state borders, testing of wastewater, and in Colorado testing of bulk milk tanks.
 While an important factor is that bird flu in cows is a new phenomenon, and testing resources are always limited, there is also no economic incentive to cull or even vaccinate cattle.
 While infected dairy cows produce less milk, this doesn't apply to beef cattle.

 We don’t have a good sense of the spread because testing is voluntary and certainly not being done in a systematic way.
 We’re pretty much flying blind with the testing aspect.